d) Terms/rights attached to equity shares:

 Aggregate Risk Weighted Assets -

-II) In the cases where assets are given on operating lease (as lessor) -
+II) In the cases where assets are given on operating lease (as lessor) -Key terms of the lease are as below:

-i) Both New and Used vehicLes are offered on Lease for a tenure ranging from 24 to 60 months.
+i) Both New and Used vehicLes are offered on Lease for a tenure ranging upto 60 months.

 RentaL income arising from these operating Leases is accounted for on a straight-Line basis over the Lease tenure and is incLuded in rentaL income in the Statement of profit and Loss.
 Costs, incLuding depreciation, incurred in earning the Lease income are recognized as an expense.